 Scientific medical writing jobs can include clinical manuscripts, study reports, scientifc papers, and grant applications, just to name a few.
 It can also include researching, reviewing, and editing various medical topics.

 For this side of medical writing, an advanced medical or scientific degree is needed.
-This could be the perfect outlet for you as a physician who loves to write, as your vast experience will give you the knowledge necessary to handle important, technical content.
+This could be the perfect outlet for you as a physician who loves to write, as your vast experience will give you the knowledge necessary to handle important technical content.

 Nonscientific

-Nonscientific writing speaks mainly to the nonmedically-minded individual—in other words, to the majority of the population.
+Nonscientific writing speaks mainly to the nonmedically minded individual—in other words, to the majority of the population.

-Jobs under nonscientific writing cover areas such as blogs, newsletters, educational materials, magazine, and news releases.
+Jobs under nonscientific writing cover areas such as blogs, newsletters, educational materials, magazines, and news releases.

 Primarily, nonscientific medical writing takes medical information and turns it into something understandable and practical.
-The average person looking for information on a drug they were just prescribed or attempting to diagnosis themselves needs writing that they can read and easily grasp.
+The average person looking for information on a drug they were just prescribed or attempting to diagnose themselves needs writing that they can read and easily grasp.

 Students currently going through medical school are particularly well suited to this job.
-While they do not have years of experience behind them, they do have the knowledge gained from their classes, making themselves qualified candidates in the eyes of potential employers.
+While they do not have years of experience behind them, they do have the knowledge gained from their classes, making them qualified candidates in the eyes of potential employers.

 The nonscientific field is also particularly applicable to freelance writers who love medicine but don’t have a string of letters after their names.
 They have the leg up of being able to write clearly, as well as a passion for researching a topic they love.

 The medical writing field is a competitive one.
-You need the right tools to help you not only be properly qualified, but also to know how to find a medical writing job—especially if you want to right for non-scientific content.
+You need the right tools to help you not only be properly qualified but also to know how to find a medical writing job—especially if you want to write for nonscientific content.
 I’ll tell you how next time!